douglasdavis/numpydoc.el/README.md

 <dl>
   <dt>numpydoc-prompt-for-input</dt>
   <dd>
-  If `t` you will be prompted to enter a short description and long description, a description for each function argument, and a description for the return (if a return type hint is provided).
+  If <code>t</code> you will be prompted to enter a short description and long description, a description for each function argument, and a description for the return (if a return type hint is provided).
   </dd>
   <dt>numpydoc-quote-char</dt>
   <dd>
-  Quote character to use (the default is a double quote, `?\"`, used throughout the numpydoc docstring guide and the black formatting tool).
+  Quote character to use (the default is a double quote,
+  <code>?\"</code>, used throughout the numpydoc docstring guide and
+  the black formatting tool).
   </dd>
   <dt>numpydoc-insert-examples-block</dt>
   <dd>